 A number of episodes focused on Matt’s job.
 In one, he finally gets the chance to have a column of his own but can’t decide what to write about.
 He discovers that Walter’s father, who ran of years earlier, has asked to meet with his son and pushes his friend to take a chance.
 That’s what he winds up writing about but unfortunately Mr. Brookstone doesn’t think it’s a good fit for the paper.

-In another episode, Matt is given the opportunity to work in television, which angers Walter and Laura who think he feels he’s better than them, but ultimately he but discovers that TV news isn’t everything he’d hoped for.
+In another episode, Matt gets the opportunity to work in television, which angers Walter and Laura who think he feels he’s better than them, but ultimately he but discovers that TV news isn’t everything he’d hoped for.
 He decides to stick with the paper.
 One episode saw Matt and Laura on assignment covering a space shuttle launch where they wind up sharing a cramped hotel room.

 Other episodes involved Matt and Vanessa working together to try to bring down a judge they think is corrupt; Matt and Walter going on vacation to a tropical island only to wind up forced to work off the cost of a trip home; Matt convinces Walter to babysit after telling Vanessa he’ll be watching the kids and promising Abby she’ll be the one in charge; the entire family heads out to their old cabin where they reminisce about their father; and Matt and Vanessa both have dates on the same night and Vanessa doesn’t know if she’s ready to get back out there.